 It shares the intention of refining and harmonizing individual qualities that the radiance of aware being may shine through with increased brilliance to express the fullness of potential.

 As a physical practice, the form and mechanics of Shakti Dance® exercises are recognizably similar to those of Kundalini Yoga.
-However, for example, the Stretching Exercises tend to be slower and more fluid, heightening sensory awareness throughout the dynamic flow of the postures.
+However, for example, the Flowing Asana Exercises tend to be slower and more fluid, heightening sensory awareness throughout the dynamic flow of the postures.

 As in Kundalini Yoga, postural alignment is developed by engaging inner locks, or specific muscular regions (bandhas), and activating the five elements (tattwas – earth, water, fire, air, space).
 The organic free-flowing dance, characteristic of Shakti Dance®, is developed through the balanced interplay of the five elements, resulting in relaxed authentic expression.

 On an energetic level, Shakti Dance® offers unique sequences of exercises and movement according to their energetic qualities, in context with the theme of the session.
 Here, energy systems common to Kundalini Yoga, e.g. the three gunas, five vayus, eight chakras, nadis, meridians and ten bodies, are activated and rebalanced.
 The exercise sequences mostly arise in response to the momentary need of the group and theme, and do not represent ‘kriyas’ as taught by Yogi Bhajan.

 As with the Teachings of Kundalini Yoga, Shakti Dance® draws its yogic foundation and philosophical frames of reference from Patanjali, Samkhya, Vedanta and the right-handed path of Tantra, while embracing a Bhakti approach.
 Shakti Dance also shares with Kundalini Yoga the same mantric sound-current and music.